aaronj1335/aaronj1335.github.com/_posts/2014-07-11-frp-mvc-and-other-tlas.md

 - isolate your application state
 - don't repeat yourself

-frp should be combined with the solid design patterns we know from mvc<a href=#footnote-0><sup>0</sup></a>. while those little demos seem to imply that frp supplants mvc, the two quite different. frp proposes a small set of primitives for managing state with data flow, whereas mvc separates application concerns.
+frp should be combined with the design patterns we know from mvc<a href=#footnote-0><sup>0</sup></a>. while those little demos seem to imply that frp supplants mvc, the two quite different. frp proposes a small set of primitives for managing state with data flow, whereas mvc separates application concerns.

 in a good mvc app the state is in the model, so let's look at how we can use frp for the "M" and keep that separate from the "V".